G-dH/custom-hot-corners-extended/README.md

 During development of this extension I was inspired by many extensions and other developers, I'll try to name the main contributors to my code:
 - [True Color Invert](https://github.com/jackkenney/gnome-true-color-invert) - useful extension with confusing name, which brought me to shader efects and whoose modified code I use for 'Invert Lightness' action and other color filters.
-- [BaBar Task Bar](https://github.com/fthx/babar) - nice panel task bar which window preview I used as a base for my 'DND Window Thumbnail'
+- [BaBar Task Bar](https://github.com/fthx/babar) - nice panel task bar which window preview I initially used as a base for my 'DND Window Thumbnail'
 - [GS Connect](https://github.com/GSConnect/gnome-shell-extension-gsconnect/wiki) - CHC-E relies on the keybinding module copied from this great extension.
 - [Simon Shneegans](https://schneegans.github.io/) - amazing developer with skill and style who provided me new Make files for my extensions and a lot of inspiration.
 - And, of course, the original 'Custom Hot Corners' extension that I forked based on which this extension grew.